shlomo-b/homeProd-K3s/README.md

    ---

    These resources enable secure secret management and automated TLS certificate provisioning for all applications in the cluster without requiring application-specific configuration.

+   Note:
+   For cert-manager, you'll need AWS access key and secret key with permissions to access Route53 For external-secrets, you'll need AWS access key and secret key with permissions to access AWS SecretsManager

 ### Backup Configuration optional
    Deploy the cronjob for backing up network devices: